jalbertbowden/hrva-geodata/README.md

 hrva-geodata
 ============

-Shapefiles and GeoJSON for Cities in Hampton Roads, VA.
-At the moment only consisting of Chesapeake, Portsmouth and Norfolk
+Shapefiles, GeoJSON, and other formats of geodata for Cities in Hampton Roads, VA.
+At the moment only consisting of Chesapeake, Portsmouth, Norfolk, James City County, and Williamsburg.
+Maps included in a few.
+Will update for all.